 I am really into kid-friendly or kid-touchable Christmas decorations this year.
 My kids are at stages where they want to be involved with what I’m doing and they want to touch everything.
 Instead of fighting this curious stage, I decided to embrace it.

 Even though fleece is often my last choice of fabric, I used some fun printed fleece because it is soft, easy to clean, and most important kid-friendly.
-I love having kid-friendly activites like a felt gingerbread house and a Christmas tree advent calendar.

 I used some Christmas fleece to make some winter decorations that the kids can touch the ornaments all they want.
 I also made a tree banner to hang, some stuffed pillows, and a DIY Christmas ornament.

 I remember being a kid and playing with all the best Christmas ornaments.
 My mom never knew but my sister and I would play with figures in sleighs, the animals, and we would pretend to blow the trumpets.

 I don’t remember breaking any ornaments, but I do think some got scratched or loosened.
 My mom didn’t even know we played with them until we told her a couple of years ago.

 We also set up a mini Christmas tree with all the fleece ornaments in the kid’s bedroom every year.
 They can take off and put on the ornaments as much as they’d like.
 They love having their own decorations to enjoy, and I love letting them.

 The great thing about a kid-friendly Christmas ornament is that my kids can pick one to give to a friend.
 It’s a simple ornament for me to make, so I don’t mind when they give them as gifts.
 When they get older they’ll be able to sew their own to give to friends!

 Do you love to sew?
 Try one of these fun sewing projects:

 DIY Kid-Friendly Christmas Ornament